What Happens To A Narcissist In The End? (Better or Worse)

 A 1992 study found that “the elderly have less narcissism at their disposal to invest their own ego.”

-A more recent study, that spanned a 23-year period from young adulthood to midlife, suggests that “narcissists become less narcissistic with time” (Wetzel & Grijalva, 2020.
-You’re still so vain: Changes in narcissism from young adulthood to middle age.
-Journal of personality and social psychology).
+A recent study, that spanned 23 years from young adulthood to midlife, found “narcissists become less narcissistic with time” (Wetzel & Grijalva, 2020.
+You’re still so vain, Journal of Personality and Social Psychology).

 How to deal with an aging narcissist, like a parent?

-The best thing you can do for them is to admit them to a mental healthcare facility.
+The best thing you can do for them is to be nonreactive to their triggering behaviors and stay away from them as much as possible.
+The second-best option could be to admit them to a mental healthcare facility.

 The first step in dealing with an aging narcissistic parent is to be aware of their manipulativeness and to establish clear relationship boundaries.
 Then train yourself not to get emotionally triggered by their actions or words.